-Criterion Guideline Security system installations may deviate from the standards, technical codes and published documents if the deviations are limited in nature and extent, provided you have authorized and documented the deviations in the way described in Appendix B to this document.
+Criterion Guideline Security system installations may deviate from the standards, technical codes and published documents if the deviations are limited in nature and extent, provided you have authorised and documented the deviations in line with the requirements described in Appendix B to this document. or where deviations are limited in nature but are common to a special situation then a separate agreement with NSI must be sought in line with requirements described in Appendix B2 to this document.
 None.